mikekistler/api-guidelines/azure/Guidelines.md

 <a href="#lro-no-patch-lro" name="lro-no-patch-lro">:no_entry:</a> **DO NOT** implement PATCH as an LRO.
 If LRO update is required it must be implemented with POST.

-In rare instances where an operation may take a _very long_ time to complete, e.g. longer than 15 minutes, it may be better to expose this as a first class resource of the API rather than as an operation on another resource.

-There are two basic patterns for long-running operations in Azure.
-The first pattern is used for a POST and DELETE operations that initiate the LRO.
+There are three patterns for long-running operations in Azure.
+- The first pattern is used for a long-running POST action or DELETE operation.
 These return a `202 Accepted` response with a JSON status monitor in the response body.
-The second pattern applies only in the case of a PUT operation to create a resource that also involves additional long-running processing.
+- The second pattern applies only in the case of a PUT operation to create a resource that also involves additional long-running processing.
+- The third pattern is for initiating a long-running action LRO having nothing to do with any resource or is a batch operation.
+This pattern uses a PUT operation for a resource that combines a status monitor with the results of the operation.
+In this pattern, clients obtain the status of the operation by issuing a GET on the same URL as the PUT operation.

 For guidance on when to use a specific pattern, please refer to [Considerations for Service Design, Long Running Operations](./ConsiderationsForServiceDesign.md#long-running-operations).
-These are described in the following two sections.
+These are described in the following sections.

 #### POST or DELETE LRO pattern